markflies777/food-vision-app/README.md

 #### Name: Martin Lee
-#### intro : This Food computer vision app is using TensorFlow to classify images of food!!
+#### Intro : This Food computer vision app is using TensorFlow to classify images of food!!
 #### Link for web app :